SFDC-Assets/sfconnect/README.md

 The easiest way to try this demo is on <https://www.platformdemos.com>, but if you would rather clone this project for yourself, follow the instructions below.

-1. Setup your own [Heroku External Objects demo](https://github.com/gabesumner/heroku-external-objects) to get your own clone of the oData demo data.
+1. Create a clone of the oData demo data by setting up the [Heroku External Objects demo](https://github.com/gabesumner/heroku-external-objects).

 2. [Create your own Dev Hub and setup SFDX](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_app_dev/sfdx_app_dev_setup_dx).